ugurkocde/intunemacadmins/src/content/docs/Frequently Asked Questions/FAQ.md

 Most vendors offer a .dmg or .pkg file to install the application.
 Both extensions are supported in Intune and can be uploaded and assigned to Devices and Users.

 There could be cases where you have to package your own application e.g. licence files and in those cases you can use some of the steps we provide here: [How to deploy Files](https://www.intunemacadmins.com/deploy-files/how_to_deploy_files/)

+## 6. Can I enroll a MacOS Device in Intune without ABM?

+Yes, you can enroll a MacOS Device in Intune without ABM.
+You can use the Company Portal App to do so.
+Devices added this way will have the "Personal" Ownership Type in Intune.
+The enrollment could therefore be blocked by your device enrollment restrictions.